ciaoidea/holographix/README.md

 <img width="1280" alt="holographix cover" src="https://github.com/user-attachments/assets/ae95ff1f-b15f-46f3-bf1c-bebab868b851" />

+---

 ## Thesis (what this actually is)

 HolographiX is a **framework that makes information resilient by construction**.

 Optical holography is not a “transport trick”: it is a property of *representation*.
 Cut the plate and you still see the whole scene; you lose detail, not geometry.
-This repository engineers the same invariance in software: it defines a representation in which **any non‑empty subset of fragments decodes to a coherent best‑so‑far estimate**, improving smoothly as more fragments arrive.
+This repository engineers the same invariance in software: it defines a representation in which **any non-empty subset of fragments decodes to a coherent best-so-far estimate**, improving smoothly as more fragments arrive.

 So the core claim is not “we can move data on UDP”.
 The claim is: